How can I control cookies?

 Web browser cookies

 If you wish to restrict or block web browser cookies which are set on your device then you can do this through your browser settings; the Help function within your browser should tell you how.
 Alternatively, you may wish to visit www.aboutcookies.org, which contains comprehensive information on how to do this on a wide variety of desktop browsers.

-You can choose whether to accept cookies that are set by the BBC and BBC Worldwide Ltd, and their suppliers, on the cookie settings page.
+For the bbc.co.uk and bbc.com websites, you can instead choose whether to accept cookies that are set by the BBC and BBC Worldwide Ltd, and their suppliers, on the cookie settings page.